 Unless your team are carefully trained in the do’s and don’ts of legally binding email exchanges, there is a chance they will inadvertently commit to onerous terms on behalf of the business and/or overpromise on what can be provided in a bid to sign up customers.
 In addition, email exchanges rarely if ever contain terms appropriately limiting and excluding a businesses liability, potentially leaving it wide open if something goes wrong.

 Contracts formed by e-mail exchanges alike their more traditional written counterparts aren’t immune from legal challenge.
 There have been numerous court cases in recent years where email exchanges have been taken to the grand legal stage.
 And, in some instances, they haven’t held up to scrutiny.
-One particular case concerned the parties inadvertently entering into a contract by e-mail exchange as one of the party’s e-mail signatures was held to be equivalent to a traditional ‘wet ink’ signature and so incorporated the contract’s terms.
+One particular case involved parties inadvertently entering into a contract by e-mail exchange as one of the party’s e-mail signatures served as an electronic signature and was therefore considered equivalent to a traditional ‘wet ink’ signature and so incorporated the contract’s terms.

 Overall, for the reasons given above, we suggest contracts aren’t made by e-mail exchange but instead set out in a written document which has at least had some basic input from a lawyer.
 Yes, cheap templates from the internet can be tempting but they won’t have been thought through and tailored to cater for your businesses needs, potentially exposing the business to risks in the process.